containerize-com/Products/en/cmdb-software/itop/_index.md

 description: iTop is a web based open source CMDB tool.
 It is self-hosted, flexible software that provides an operational portal for managing IT assets and services.
 singlepageh1title: IT Service Management Solution With Rich Stack Of Plugins
 singlepageh2title: iTop is a change and configuration management software with powerful features such as configurable notifications, data Import/export RESTful interface, and more.
-Shortdescriptionlistingpage: iTop another alternative open source CMDB tool.
+Shortdescriptionlistingpage: iTop is another alternative open source CMDB tool.
 It provides powerful features such as REST API, data import/export, incident and change management and assets documentation.
 linktitle: iTop
 Imagetext:  Free CMDB Software
 draft: false